zcfs/Meteor-cfs-graphicsmagick/README.md

 The `gm` dependency is managed for you, but there is still a dependency on the GraphicsMagick application, which does all of the actual processing.
 This is a normal operating system application, so you have to install it using the correct method for your OS.
 It's available from some package managers, like Homebrew for OSX, or you can [download](http://sourceforge.net/projects/graphicsmagick/files/) and make/install it from source.

 The `gm` Node package also supports ImageMagick.
-You can use it either instead of or in addition to GraphicsMagick (see the `gm` docs).
+You can use it either instead of or in addition to GraphicsMagick.
 Usually, GraphicsMagick will be all you'll need, but if you find a need for ImageMagick, you'll need to install the ImageMagick app on your OS, again using a package manager or make/install from source.

 Remember that these applications will need to be installed on both your development machine and any hosting servers you use.